Argentina: Missing sub could be out of oxygen soon

 'Short-circuit' reported before disappearance

-The submarine was traveling from a base in far southern Argentina's Tierra del Fuego archipelago to its home base in Mar del Plata, a city hundreds of miles to the northeast, when the navy lost contact with it last week.
+The submarine was traveling from a base in far southern Tierra del Fuego archipelago to its home base in Mar del Plata, a city hundreds of miles to the northeast, when the navy lost contact with it last week.

 The sub's last known location in the San Jorge Gulf, off southern Argentina's Patagonia region, is nearly midway between the bases.
 The vessel had been due to arrive at its destination Sunday.

-Shortly before the navy lost contact with the sub, the vessel's captain reported it had experienced a "short circuit," Argentine navy spokesman Gabriel Galeazzi said Monday.
+Shortly before the navy lost contact with the sub, the captain reported it had experienced a "short circuit," Argentine navy spokesman Gabriel Galeazzi said.

 The captain was told to "change course and return to Mar del Plata," Galeazzi said.